Emmanuel Dapidran Pacquiao Jr., or Jimuel as he’s fondly known – made his amateur debut on Saturday afternoon in Alabang.

 Failing to stay on his feet towards the end, Pacquiao Jr. got a first-hand taste of his dad’s full-time job.

-Speaking to his son on video call just before the match took place, Pacquiao Sr. will no doubt have words of encouragement for his teenage offspring.
+Speaking to his son on video call just before the match took place, Pacquiao Sr. will undoubtedly have words of encouragement for his teenage offspring.

 Jimuel has spent some time preparing for the bout at Freddie Roach’s Wild Card Boxing Club in Los Angeles.
 But Jimuel stills hunts a first victory in the ring.